Skip to main content

 Dimitri

 Time does fly.
-What is the scope of the US Postal Service today?
-I know it’s much broader than I thought.
+What is the scope of the US Postal Service?
+Because I know it’s pretty broad.
+It’s much broader than I thought it was.
+I think you even have a jail.
+Is that true?

 Jenny